OctopusDeploy/docs/src/pages/docs/projects/built-in-step-templates/manual-intervention-and-approvals.md

 When aborting a deployment, it's a good idea to write a reason into the **Notes** field, so that the rest of the team can see why the deployment was aborted.

 The tasks page, under the "Needs Approval" tab, contains a list of deployments pending manual intervention.
-In addition to the deployment page, you can also assign, approve, and abort deployments from this page.
+In addition to the deployment page, you can **Assign**, **Proceed**, and **Abort** deployments from this list.

 ## Output variables